awsdocs/amazon-elasticache-docs/doc_source/memcache/FaultTolerance.md

 There is no "magic formula" for determining how many nodes to have in your cluster\.
 You must weight the impact of data loss vs\. the likelihood of a failure vs\. cost, and come to your own conclusion\.

-For information on specifying the number of nodes in a Memcached cluster, see [Creating a Memcached cluster \(Console\)](Clusters.Create.CON.Memcached.md)\.
+For information on specifying the number of nodes in a Memcached cluster, see [Creating a Memcached cluster](Clusters.Create.CON.Memcached.md)\.

 For more information on regions and Availability Zones, see [Choosing regions and availability zones](RegionsAndAZs.md)\.